dongjuns/dongjuns.github.io/_posts/2019-04-10-Machine-Learning-Set-up.md

 sudo apt-get autoremove --purge cuda sudo rm /etc/apt/sources.list.d/cuda*
 ```
-Then you can check that there is no CUDA directory now, on /usr/local/CUDA
+Then you can check that there is no CUDA directory now,
+on /usr/local/CUDA

-(3) Installation the CUDA tool-kit
+(3) Installation CUDA tool-kit
-(3-1) Let's move on for CUDA tool-kit dev file.
+(3-1) Let's move on the directory about CUDA tool-kit dev file.

-in EULA, you can easily accept it if you press ctrl+c and then.
+*in EULA, you can easily accept it if you press ctrl+c and then.
 ```
 cd Downloads
 # or elsewhere about CUDA tool-kit dev file